Become a Sponsor

 Why Sponsor?
 This year is unique in all sorts of ways.
 Our on-site receptions will provide you with an opportunity to meet dozens of business leaders, explore new perspectives, and build your future with like-minded colleagues.
 Sponsors receive a range of benefits, including early access to event tickets, with extended reach to more than 20,000 people across the country and around the globe.

 Press Kits and Press Releases

 - 39th Annual Preservation Design Awards Announcement and Press Release

 - 2022 Trustees’ Awards for Excellence Press Release and Announcement

 About the Preservation Design Awards

-Since 1983 over 500 projects have been recognized with a Preservation Design Award.
+Since 1983, nearly 600 projects have been recognized with a Preservation Design Award.
 Winning projects are selected by a jury of top professionals in the fields of architecture, engineering, planning, and history, as well as renowned architecture critics and journalists.
 The jury selects projects that have furthered, to a notable degree, the purposes of the profession, consistent with the California Preservation Foundation’s mission.

 About the President’s Awards